14islands/r3f-scroll-rig/README.md

 <VirtualScrollbar
-  children                // a function child which recieves props and should return a single DOM child with the scroll content disabled = false        // Disable the virtual scroll and uses native scroll resizeOnHeight = true   // Reflow all components when height changes onUpdate                // Callback on each scroll frame `({ current, target, velocity, direction }) => {}` lerp                    // Easing (lerp) for the scroll. (syncs with GlobalCanvas by default) restDelta               // Delta when scroll animation stops. (syncs with GlobalCanvas by default) threshold = 100         // ()
+  children                // a function child which recieves props and should return a single DOM child with the scroll content disabled = false        // Disable the virtual scroll and uses native scroll onUpdate                // Callback on each scroll frame `({ current, target, velocity, direction }) => {}` lerp                    // Easing (lerp) for the scroll. (syncs with GlobalCanvas by default) restDelta               // Delta when scroll animation stops. (syncs with GlobalCanvas by default) threshold = 100         // Extra margin outside the viewport limits for when layers are considered "visible" and start animating
 />
 ```